Mahale national park

 Tracking chimpanzee, Snorkeling at Lake Tanganyika, Camping safaris, Forest walks, Kayaking, Fishing, Hiking up Mount Nkungwe and Birdwatching

-Due to its location close to the equator, the climate of Mahale Mountains is warm and hot with high humidity.
+Due to its location close to the equator, the climate of the Mahale Mountains is warm and hot with high humidity.
 For most of the year, the weather remains the same.
-The evenings are usually warm, unlike the national parks found in the northern part of Tanzania, while the low temperatures drop to around 15°C or 59°F. The Average temperatures are around 25°C or 77°F in the day.
+The evenings are usually warm, unlike the national parks found in the northern part of Tanzania, while the low temperatures drop to around 15°C or 59°F. The average temperatures are around 25°C or 77°F in the day.
 Because of the altitude ranges (between 757 meters and 2474 meters / 2484 to 8117 feet), there are common Climactic variations.
-For each 100 meters you climb, the temps drop by approximately 6.5°C 3.5°F or each 1000 feet by 1000ft).
+For every 100 meters, you climb, the temps drop by approximately 6.5°C 3.5°F or every 1000 feet by 1000ft).

 Mahale experiences a dry season starting in May to the end of October.
 Then the wet season continues in November up to April.
 In the afternoon they get some rains in the form of thunderstorms and these hardly ever rain for the entire day.

 Getting to Mahale national park

 Mahale is remote which makes it uncrowded.
 The easiest and quickest way to get there is by air.

 By air – During the season from June to October, regularly scheduled flights from Arusha and Dar es Salaam (three to five hours) to the Mahale Airstrip are available.
 Out of season, flights are less regular.
 Charter flights can also be arranged.